 This plot shows per inclination angle the intensity measurement results for each turn angle at that inclination angle.
 There normally are differences in illuminance values for different turn angles.
 However for further calculations the averaged values will be used.
-When using the average values per inclination angle, the beam angle can be computed, being 100-103 degrees.
-The actual value for the C0-C180 plane is 103 deg and the C90-C270 plane is 100 degrees, which is comparable.
+When using the average values per inclination angle, the beam angle can be computed, being 118 degrees for the C0-C180 plane (in length direction of the tube) and 121 degrees for the C90-C270 plane (perpendicular to length direction).